-His current enclosure costs $8 million.
-His home, with much-needed space, is about the size of 2½ basketball courts and includes a large pool, waterfall and an ice cave.
+Inuka's current enclosure costs $8 million.
+Its home, with much-needed space, is about the size of 2½ basketball courts and includes a large pool, waterfall and an ice cave.

 Originally found in the Arctic, polar bears in the wild have been known to cover miles on foot, even running on land.

-Researchers have even tracked wild females swimming long distances, covering up to 354km in ten days.
-Inuka would have to make more than 2000 rounds of his enclosure to cover that distance.
+Researchers have even tracked wild females swimming long distances, covering up to 354km in 10 days.
+Inuka would have to make more than 2,000 rounds of its enclosure to cover that distance.

 4. Its weight